Potato pancake: Swedish , , and

 All four variants are traditionally served with fried bacon and lingonberry jam.

+Slavic draniki

+Draniki are found in many Slavic countries, particularly Belarus, Ukraine, Russia, and Slovakia.
+Draniki are the national dish of said countries.
+They are popular in Belarus specifically.
+The humble potato pancake is a favorite due to its simplicity and taste.

+Draniki are traditionally eaten with sour cream.

 British potato cakes

 Potato cakes are common in the United Kingdom.
 In the North-East of England (particularly County Durham), there is a dish known as "tattie fish" because the pancake resembles a deep-fried piece of fish.
 The pancake consists of flour, eggs, shredded potatoes and onions.
 Some people add tomato or cheese to the mix.

-The British also brought the potato pancake to former colonies such as Zimbabwe, where they are an affordable dish still eaten today.
+The British also brought potato pancakes to former colonies such as Zimbabwe, where they are an affordable dish still eaten today.

 Irish boxty

 A form of potato pancake known as boxty (bacstaí) is a popular traditional dish in most of Ireland, particularly north Connacht and southern Ulster.
 It is made similarly to the British type, with more starch and often with buttermilk and baking soda.
 It has a smooth, grained consistency.